OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/workflow/workflow.md

 priority of the issue.
 Issue details will be filled out by the development team in the next steps.

-**Question - will this approach work for GitHub users that need to edit all aspects of issues but are not skilled in Git/GitHub functionality?
-Ideally, State of Colorado staff and consultants that are not software developers but provide key input on bugs and enhancements for software projects can comment on issues but not make edits to code and other files.**

 ## 2. Perform In-State Triage ##

-When an issue is added to the GitHub repository, repository maintainers with edit permissions (**need to check whether this is repository administrators or those with write permissions**) will automatically be notified with an email.
+When an issue is added to the GitHub repository, repository maintainers who are subscribed will automatically be notified with an email.
 The State CDSS leadership team member associated with the product will then perform initial triage in order to prioritize issues within the State's interests, considering the State's existing priorities for software product enhancements.
 The following are potential issue evaluation criteria and actions:

-1. Review issue description.
+1. Review issue description
 	+ Is the description clear?
 	+ In order to reproduce a bug, has an example been provided using GitHub issue attachments?
 	+ Assign an initial label to the issue using standard GitHub labels (`bug`, `duplicate`, `enhancement`, `help wanted`, `invalid`, `question`, `wontfix`)
-2. Review issue relevance to State.
+2. Review issue relevance to State
 	+ Is the issue already included in State plans?
-	(**Need to discuss seeding the GitHub issues with existing planning "to do" list.**)
 	+ Will addressing the issue have positive or negative effects (risk) for the State and its use of the software?
-3. Make a determination as to issue priority and whether to direct State resources to the issue.
+3. Make a determination as to issue priority and whether to direct State resources to the issue
 	+ Is the issue already in the State's plan for software enhancements on existing/ongoing projects?
 	+ Is the issue in the State's plan for the future?
 	+ Are funding and human resources available on a project?
 	+ Assign an initial priority label to the issue using custom issue labels (`low`, `medium`, `high`, `critical`)
-	+ If possible, assign an initial size to indicate size label to indicate level of effort (`XS`, `S`, `M`, `L`, `XL`), although it may be difficult at this state to assign this label, in which case the label will be added later by a specific developer
+	+ If possible, assign an initial size to indicate size label to indicate level of effort (`XS`, `S`, `M`, `L`, `XL`), although it may be difficult at this stage to assign this label, in which case the label will be added later by a specific developer

 Possible actions include: